Episcopal Church of the Atonement and Parish House: Architecture

 Parishioner Henry Ives Cobb designed the original church building, including a stone tower on the northwest corner and constructing the east wall of wood to facilitate future expansion.
 Cobb was known for his English Gothic and Richardson Romanesque buildings, including the Potter Palmer Mansion, the Newberry Library and the Old Chicago Historical Society on Dearborn and Ontario Streets (now a nightclub).
 He also designed the Fisher Building.

 Pridmore's expansion, finished during World War I, created the current church.
 The roof was raised and extended 16 feet, to Kenmore Avenue, and side aisles added.
 Stained glass windows were added, with the final one installed at the end of World War II, and after Pridmore's death.

 The best example of the stained glass is the Christ the King window in the North Chapel.
 It has been recognized in books on stained glass in Chicago as one of the best.

 On the second level of the Parish House, is the Elizabethan Room.
 It was brought to the United States from England in 1620.
 The paneling is registered with The Art Institute of Chicago and is the only authentic example of its kind in the Midwest.

 Rectors

+Serving the bishop of Chicago, Atonement is led by a rector who serves as pastor.
+The congregation is served by a vestry to conduct the business of the parish.

+The rectors having served Atonement are: